Hunting and Fishing

 HUNT

-We organize hunting in the Krasnoyarsk, Irkutsk, Altai and Yakutia.
-These hunts usually take place in rugged and heavily forested terrain, where getting in range of the bear offers a greater challenge.
-The best chance to spot a bear is in the foothills of the mountains, or along the shorelines, where the forest is less dense.
-Spring hunts, when bears actively look for food and there is no foleage to conceal them are usually 100% sucessful.
+We organise Siberian bear hunt in the Krasnoyarsk, Irkutsk, Altai and Yakutia regions.
+These hunts usually take place in rugged and heavily forested terrain, where getting in range of the bear offers a bigger challenge.
+The best chance to spot a bear is in the foothills of the mountains or along the shorelines, where the forest is less dense.
+Spring hunts, when bears actively look for food and there is no foliage to conceal them, are usually 100% successful.
 Horses and boats are used very often for transportation.
-Another option, baiting, is frequently used when hunting takes place in the dense forest.
+Another option, baiting, is frequently used when hunting takes place in dense forests.
 The average trophy is similar in size to a North American grizzly.
-30-06 cartridge is the minimum.
+300 caliber magnum cartridge should be the minimum.

 SEASONS